-To pursue EDE, prospective primary EDE Entities must build their EDE environments and submit audits consisting of two parts, a Business Requirements Audit and a Privacy and Security Audit, within the submission window established by CMS.
-11 Prospective phase change EDE Entities must update their EDE applications in one or more separate environments-to maintain at least one testing environment that reflects their production EDE environments-and submit EDE Entity-initiated Change Requests, consistent with Section XI.A, EDE Entity-initiated Change Requests, prior to conducting a phase change business requirements audit.
+13 For more information on the audit requirements for prospective primary EDE Entities, see the discussion of the Business Requirements Audit and Privacy and Security Audit Requirements in Sections VI, Business Audit Requirements and Scope; VII, Privacy and Security Audit Requirements and Scope; and XI.A, EDE Entity-initiated Change Requests.
+Additionally, there are separate audit requirements for some entities that are not primary EDE Entities (e.g., Hybrid Non-issuer Upstream EDE Entities).
+For more information, please refer to Section IV.A, Providing an EDE Environment to Other Entities, and its subsections.
+Also see with Section XI.A, EDE Entity-initiated Change Requests, prior to conducting a phase change business requirements audit.
 Each prospective primary EDE Entity and prospective phase change EDE Entity must engage one or more independent Auditors to perform these audits and certify that the Entity's website(s) and operations comply with applicable program requirements prior to CMS approving the Entity to use the EDE pathway or to change application phases.
-For prospective primary EDE Entities the applicable program requirements are listed in Exhibit 3 (Business Requirements) and Exhibit 5 (Privacy and Security Requirements) of these Guidelines.
-For prospective phase change EDE Entities, the applicable program requirements are listed in Exhibit 10 (Business Audit Phase Change Requirements) of these Guidelines.
-In addition, there may be audit submission requirements for certain upstream EDE Entities as described in Sections IV.B.iv, Privacy and Security Audit Requirements for Hybrid Non-issuer Upstream EDE Entities, and IV.B.v, Privacy and Security Audit Requirements for Hybrid Issuer Upstream EDE Entities Implementing Single Sign-On.
+For prospective primary EDE Entities, the applicable program requirements are listed in Exhibit 2 (Business Requirements) and Exhibit 6 (Privacy and Security Requirements) of these Guidelines.
+For prospective phase change EDE Entities, the applicable program requirements are listed in Exhibit 11 (Business Audit Phase Change Requirements) of these Guidelines.
+In addition, there may be audit submission requirements for certain upstream EDE Entities as described in Sections IV.A.iv, Privacy and Security Audit Requirements for Hybrid Non-issuer Upstream EDE Entities, and IV.A.v, Privacy and Security Audit Requirements for Hybrid Issuer Upstream EDE Entities Implementing Single Sign-On.

 CMS will also conduct ongoing oversight of each EDE Entity in a manner generally consistent with that provided in previous plan years, including regular oversight of the Entity's EDE enduser experience in its production and testing environments.
 Entities must ensure that testing environments used for CMS testing are secured with user access credentials.
 Each prospective and approved primary EDE Entity must maintain a testing environment that accurately represents the EDE Entity's EDE production environment and integration with the EDE pathway, including functional use of all EDE APIs.
 The environment must reflect the EDE end-user experience.
-12 This may require an EDE Entity to develop a third environment for developing and testing new, unapproved changes.
+Changes deployed to the production environment must be concurrently deployed to the test environment mirroring production.
+This may require an EDE Entity to develop a third environment for developing and testing new, unapproved changes.
 An EDE Entity must not submit test data to FFE Production Environments.
-For more information on EDE Entity-initiated Change Requests, please refer to Section XI.A, EDE Entity-initiated Change Requests.